pivotal-energy-solutions/django-datatable-view/README.md

 Dependencies:

+* [Django](http://www.djangoproject.com/) >= 1.4
 * [dateutil](http://labix.org/python-dateutil) library for flexible, fault-tolerant date parsing.
-* [Django](http://www.djangoproject.com/) >= 1.4

 # Features at a glance

 * ``DatatableView``, a drop-in replacement for ``ListView`` that allows options to be specified for the datatable that will be rendered on the page.
 * ``MultipleDatatableView`` for configurating multiple Datatable specifications on a single view
-* Verbose names as column headers
+* ``ModelForm``-like declarative table design.
 * Customizable table headers
 * Compound columns (columns representing more than one model field)
 * Columns backed by methods or callbacks instead of model fields
 * Easy related fields
-* Automatic searching support
+* Automatic search and sort support
-* Ajax paging
-* Zero queries on initial page load (no queryset evaluation is done until AJAX requests)
-* Multiple tables on the same view
-* Non-``DatatableView`` showing a table powered by another view
-* 100% customization for all cell values
-* Ajax search
+* Total control over cell contents (HTML, processing of raw values)
 * Search data fields that aren't present on the table
-* Customization hook for each row's JSON object
+* Support for DT_RowData
 * Customization hook for full JSON response object
 * Drop-in x-editable support, per-column
 * Customizable table templates
 * Easy Bootstrap integration
 * Allows all normal dataTables.js and x-editable Javascript options
-* Optional automatic javascript initialization for tables
-* Library of common column markup options
+* Small library of common column markup processors
 * Full test suite

-# Demos & Examples
+# Documentation and Live Demos
-There is an example project wrapped up inside of the ``tests`` component of the resuable app, which can be executed using the following basic setup:
+Read the module documentation at http://django-datatable-view.readthedocs.org.

+You can interact with live demos for the latest version at http://fixme For version 0.8, we will continue to keep the live demo site alive at http://django-datatable-view.appspot.com/

+You can also run the live demos locally from the included example project, using a few setup steps.

 ```bash
 $ git clone https://github.com/pivotal-energy-solutions/django-datatable-view.git